Software-Development-Mastermind/vs-code-shortcut-call/README.md

 <hr>

 ## Challenge #8
-_Goal: Find symbol in a long file and modify_
+_Goal: Find symbol in a long file and modify.
+Then make a new commit in Git_

 Steps:
  1. Close all existing files on in Visual Studio Code